Pastelnerdy/Line-Animation-Algorithm/README.md

 # Line-Animation-Algorithm
 A 4 lines animation algorithm.

-Just run it with python and see the magic.
+Just run it with python and see the magic (not a virus, I swear!).